GarboMuffin/nicehash-calculator/README.md

 ## Web Version and Rewrite

-**A web version now exists so you can view the stats without downloading anything! [nicehash.garbomuffin.com](https://nicehash.garbomuffin.com/)** ([source code](https://github.com/GarboMuffin/nicehash-calculator-web)).
+### A web version now exists so you can view the stats without downloading anything! [nicehash.garbomuffin.com](https://nicehash.garbomuffin.com/) ([source code](https://github.com/GarboMuffin/nicehash-calculator-web))

 It is based on the ongoing rewrite of the entire program.
 You can find the current rewrite source code in the [rewrite branch](https://github.com/GarboMuffin/nicehash-calculator/tree/rewrite).
 It's now to a point where you could actually use it if you know how.

-(Everything below is the for the old version which works well enough)
+(Everything below is the for the old version which works well enough.
+The rewrite branch will be merged with master when I believe it is done)

 ## Installation